Self-insurance and Insurance Company Reporting Requirements

 the periods of time for

-- Temporary disability benefits are reinstated.
+- Temporary disability benefits or salary continuation paid in lieu of compensation are reinstated.

 - Temporary partial disability is paid.
 The insurance carrier or self-insured employer shall also include the information required by form WKC-7359-E.